There is always someone trying to snoop around and invade your privacy. What can you do to see who tried to unlock your phone in your absence?

 Lastly, you’re required to remove the device administration permission from any application prior to you uninstalling it.
 Go to the menu, as stated above, in order for you to do this.
 If you attempt to uninstall a device administration application via the normal method, it will not work.

 The first app on our list is Lockwatch, and it is a fan-favorite application in this category.
-It is a seamless solution that is straightforward to use; simply enable the app, and you will receive an email anytime someone attempts to get into your phone.
+It is a seamless solution that is straightforward to use; simply enable the app, and you will receive an email anytime someone attempts to get into your phone rght after taking a photo of them.

 After doing that, set the Number of Unlock Attempts; you can pick between 1, 2, or 3 incorrect unlock attempts needed prior to them sending the email to you.
 It would be preferred if you set this to 2 in order for you not to get false positive emails anytime that you’re the one who mistyped your password.
 Nevertheless, Lockwatch won’t send an email to you if you input the right password within ten seconds of the error.